Connectedness properties and splittings of groups with isolated flats: Examples with and without locally connected boundary

 If we form a ``triple'' of $M^3$ instead of a double, we get a less familiar example, whose visual boundary was not previously known to be locally connected.
 As with the double, the tripled space is formed by gluing three copies of $M^3$ along the boundary torus $T^2$.
 As above its fundamental group does not split over any cyclic subgroup of $\pi_1(T^2)$.
 Thus we establish that its visual boundary is locally connected.
 We also obtain a description of this boundary as a $2$--dimensional compactum formed as the limit of a tree of Sierpinski carpets, this time glued in triples along peripheral circles. \end{exmp}

-\begin{exmp} A variation of the tripled example above is studied by Haulmark--Walsh in \cite{HaulmarkWalsh} and is shown to have visual boundary homeomorphic to the Menger curve.
-In this case, one starts with a complete, finite volume, orientable hyperbolic $3$--manifold $M$ with one cusp and one totally geodesic boundary component, and then one forms a triple over the cusp torus.
-Haulmark--Walsh apply a result of Haulmark \cite{HaulmarkCAT0} to show that the fundamental group $G$ of the triple has visual boundary a Menger curve.
-As mentioned above, the proof of Haulmark's theorem uses Theorem~\ref{thm:MainThm} as a key step.
-However, applying the proof of Theorem~\ref{thm:MainThm} directly to this example shows that this Menger curve decomposes as a tree of Sierpinski carpets glued in triples along some---but not all---of the peripheral circles.
-We refer the reader to \cite{HaulmarkWalsh} for more details. \end{exmp}

 \begin{exmp} We conclude this section with an example of a group with isolated flats having Serre's Property FA---i.e., no splittings at all.
-Such a group must be one-ended with locally connected visual boundary by Theorem~\ref{thm:UnsplittableLC}.
-Consider the Coxeter group $W$ on $5$ generators $s_i$ of order two with defining Coxeter relations $(s_i s_j)^3 = 1$ for all $i\ne j$.
-We are grateful to Mike Mihalik for the observation that $W$ has FA (see for example Section~I.6.5 of \cite{Serre77} for a proof).
-The Davis complex $\Sigma$ of $W$ is a piecewise Euclidean $\CAT(0)$ $2$--complex whose $2$--cells are isometric to regular Euclidean hexagons because each Coxeter relator involves an exponent $m_{i,j}=3$.
-By an observation of Wise, such a hexagonal complex must always have isolated flats \cite{Wise96} (see also \cite{Hruska2ComplexIFP}).
-As mentioned above, Theorem~\ref{thm:UnsplittableLC} implies that the visual boundary $\boundary \Sigma$ is locally connected. \end{exmp}
+Consider any Coxeter group $W$ on $5$ generators $s_i$ of order two with defining Coxeter relations $(s_i s_j)^{m_{ij}} = 1$ such that $3\le m_{ij} < \infty$ for all $i\ne j$.
+The Davis complex $\Sigma$ of each such $W$ is a piecewise Euclidean $\CAT(0)$ $2$--complex whose $2$--cells are isometric to regular Euclidean $2m_{ij}$--gons with at least $6$ sides.
+By an observation of Wise, such complexes have isolated flats (see \cite{Hruska2ComplexIFP}).
+Since each $m_{ij}$ is finite, $W$ has Property FA by \cite{Serre77}.
+Therefore $W$ is one-ended with locally connected visual boundary by Theorem~\ref{thm:UnsplittableLC}.
+Haulmark--Hruska--Sathaye show in \cite{HaulmarkHruskaSathaye_Menger} that each such $W$ has $\boundary W$ homeomorphic to the Menger curve, using the local connectivity established above as a key step. \end{exmp}